TechGrounds-Cloud8/cloud8-Rolfsijtema/week2cloud8/NWT-05 IP adressing.md

 # [IP adressen]
 How are IPadresses created.
 How did they excisted, are there enough?
-IPV6 or NAT inside IPV4
+NAT on IPV4 is a solution, or!
+IPV6 !

 ## Key terminology